Our Projects

 Sustainable Outcomes for Children and Youth (SOCY)

-Implemented in Luwero District, the project supported orphans and vulnerable children affected by HIV/AIDS across five sub-counties: Bamunanika, Butuntumula, Luwero Town Council, Kalagala, and Kamira.
-The project improved health, education, nutrition, and protection while integrating DREAMS interventions to empower and safeguard adolescent girls.
+Implemented in Luwero District, the project supported orphans and vulnerable children affected by HIV/AIDS across five sub-counties: Bamunanika, Butuntumula, Luwero Town Council, Kalagala, and Kamira. integrating DREAMS interventions to empower and safeguard adolescent girls.